kyma-project/istio/docs/user/tutorials/01-65-expose-workload-vs.md

 # Exposing Workloads Using Istio VirtualService
-Learn how to expose the workload with Istio [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/) and your custom domain.
+Learn how to expose a workload with Istio [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/) and your custom domain.

 ## Prerequisites
 - You have the Istio module added.